If you haven’t used storytelling in digital marketing, you may be missing a great opportunity to connect with your potential customers.

 Curt’s Special Recipe opens with a classic storytelling headline:

-5. Some Examples of Storytelling in Digital Marketing
+Examples of Storytelling in Digital Marketing

 So what are some good examples of storytelling in marketing?